On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

 \subsection{Data Leakage during Training Stage}

-There are two training paradigms for deep neural networks \cite{fl_survey}: centralized training and distributed training with multi-party participation.
-Centralized training offers superior data protection if rigorous access control strategies are enforced.
-In contrast, since untrusted individuals may be involved in distributed learning, there are potential privacy leakage risks in federated learning and split learning which are two main examples of distributed training.
-In federated learning, a model is trained with locally-computed gradients of users, while split learning involves dividing the model into multiple parts and distributing them among different parties for collaborative training.
-We do not differentiate between diffusion models and LLMs here, as the methods are applicable to both models.
+Two paradigms exist for training deep neural networks: centralized training and distributed training with multi-party participation~\citep{fl_survey}.
+Centralized training provides better data protection, particularly with strong access control.
+Conversely, the latter can heighten the risk of privacy leakage due to the involvement of untrusted parties.
+Federated learning and split learning are two key collaborative frameworks.
+Unless specified, we do not distinguish between DMs and LLMs in this context, as both frameworks can be applied to either model type.